qahollis/SQL-Retail-Sales-Project/README.md

 LIMIT 5;
 ```

-9. **Write a SQL query to find the number of unique customers who purchased items from each category.**:
+9. **Write a SQL query to find the number of unique customers who purchased items from each category:**
 ```sql
 SELECT category, COUNT(DISTINCT customer_id) AS unique_customers
 FROM retail_sales